gustavofmota/to-do-list/README.md

 ## What is this app?

-As the name of the repository says it is a todo list, I've already made one[(Go to Repository)](https://github.com/gustavofmota/Simple-to-do-List#to-do-list) but it was too basic and I wanted to get better at understanding react syntax and hooks.
+As the name of the repository says it is a todo list, I've already made one[(Go to Repository)](https://github.com/gustavofmota/Simple-to-do-List#to-do-list) but it was too basic and I wanted to get a better understanding of react syntax and hooks.

 WIP, more updates are coming